seandonahoe/nfep-bdd-sentences/README.md

 # NFEP BDD Sentences

-This package contains sentence completition help for NFEP BDD Framework.
+This package contains sentence auto-complete help for NFEP BDD Framework.

+## Precondition

 1. Install the _Cucumber (Gherkin) Syntax and Snippets_ extension by Steve Purves